toureek/linux-utils/Linux-ReadMe.md

-##Basic shell functions in developing
+##Basic Linux Command in Development
 * <B><H3>Part of the basic shell in Terminals (Bash / Zsh / Ksh, etc). <H3><B>

- 1. <h3> [grep expression] && [find path expression]<h3>
-	 <h4>When you want to filter and search text-content in a file or in a folder which even contains thousands of files without any IDE especially when you are just connecting to the remote server in ssh-tunnel from the terminal, you can just simply use the grep command very easily.
+	 <h4>When you want to filter and search text-content in a file or in a folder which even contains thousands of files without any IDE especially when you are just connecting to the remote server in ssh-tunnel from the terminal, you can just simply use the grep command very easily.</h4>

 	 eg1.
 Filter and search in the known files